 Get Your Rear in Gear® is the signature event of the Colon Cancer Coalition.
 It is the largest colon cancer-focused event series in the United States.
 In addition to raising funds to increase screening rates and awareness for colon cancer, Get Your Rear in Gear is also a call to take care of your body and make healthy choices.
-Money raised has immediate impact on the local community by being invested back for awareness and to increase screening for colon cancer.
+Money raised has immediate impact on the local community by being invested back to increase screening for colorectal cancer and raise awareness through public education projects.

 Yes, most Get Your Rear in Gear events are electronically timed.
 If the event in your area is not timed it will be noted on the local event information page.
 You may choose not to be timed.
 Walkers who would like to be timed should register as a runner.